mcapriotti1/Executive_Traits_AI/README.md

 ### Image to Text

-Convert images to text using `pytesseract`, enabling the transformation of visual data into a format that can be analyzed and processed.
+Convert images to text using `pytesseract` Optical Character Recognition (OCR), enabling the transformation of visual data into a format that can be analyzed and processed.

 ### File Formatting